liteli1987gmail/js-langchain-CN/docs/modules/memory/examples/buffer_memory.md

   new HumanMessage("My name's Jonas"),

-  new AIChatMessage("Nice to meet you, Jonas!"),
+  new AIMessage("Nice to meet you, Jonas!"),

 ];